dreamineering/business-administration/docs/growth/README.md

 # Growth

 Not just financially but as humans.
 If you can't achieve consistency across your team, measuring the impact of your strategic initiatives is guesswork.
-Grow your organisations [operational intelligence](/features/workflows/staff-management/how-to-create-operations-checklists/) to share knowledge efficiently and ensure consistent accountable workflows are adhered to.
+Grow your organisation's [operational intelligence](/features/workflows/) to share knowledge efficiently and ensure consistent accountable workflows are adhered to.

 [[toc]]